|

 Mining the Gold in Movies for Healing

-and Transformation: Birgit has published a number of
+and Transformation: Birgit has published the following

 cinema therapy movie reviews in her regular column by that